 What are soft HRM and hard HRM?

-Soft HRM and hard HRM are two opposing methods of Human Resource Management.
-HRM is the strategic approach toward acquiring, hiring, training, engaging, and retaining personnel.
+Soft and hard HRM are two different approaches to Human Resource Management.
+Human Resource Management (HRM) is the strategic approach toward acquiring, hiring, training, engaging, and retaining personnel.

 - Two-way communication